roehann/cota/README.md

 4. Perform a hard reset, similar to hitting the RESET button, on the microcontroller and make sure the device is connected to Wi-Fi.
 5. Create a public GitHub-Repository which contains a `main` branch.
-6. Push the code or modules that need to be saved or overwritten on the microcontroller to your GitHub repository.
+6. Push the modules that need to be copied to or modified on the microcontroller to your GitHub repository. **Please note that the microcontroller will delete everything from the local filesystem, except for the previously named [files and folder](#repofiles) which can be updated, after downloading these repository files**.
+For example, it is not mandatory to define the `boot.py` or `settings.toml` file in your repository; however, they can be updated if needed.
-7. Ensure that your ThingsBoard device is associated with a profile, typically the `default` profile which is preconfigured.
+8. Ensure that your ThingsBoard device is associated with a profile, typically the `default` profile which is preconfigured.
-8. In ThingsBoard, add a new OTA package under `Advanced features` > `OTA updates`.
+9. In ThingsBoard, add a new OTA package under `Advanced features` > `OTA updates`.
 Add a custom firmware- title and version number as well as the device profile and make sure the `Package type` is set to `Firmware`.
 Now change to `Use external URL` and add the URL to your GitHub repo under `Direct URL`.
-9. Under `profiles` you now have to add the firmware-package to a specific profile to actually update the firmware of the device(s). **The microcontroller will now download the files in your GitHub repo and save it on the filesystem**.
+10. Within the `profiles` section, you must now incorporate the firmware package into a designated profile to effectively update the firmware of the device(s).
+Subsequently, the microcontroller will proceed to download the files from your GitHub repository and store them in the filesystem.
-10. After making modifications to your code in the repository, revisit step 8 and ensure that you either update the firmware title or version when you create a new OTA package on ThingsBoard.
+11. After making modifications to your code in the repository, revisit step 8 and ensure that you either update the firmware title or version when you create a new OTA package on ThingsBoard.
 This step is crucial for enabling the microcontroller to detect the updated firmware.

 > **Important**
 > Make sure your code is inside the `main` branch.
 Other branch names will cause problems.

 ## Details

-When the microcontroller detects new firmware, it will download all files from the repository and completely replace the contents of the microcontroller's filesystem with the content of the repository.
-This process involves removing the entire filesystem (excluding the [repository files](#repofiles)) on the microcontroller before saving the repository files.

 The `Client attributes` and `Shared attributes` sections of a specific device within ThingsBoard store details regarding the currently installed firmware and the uploaded firmware.
 You can also import a [predefined dashboard](https://github.com/thingsboard/thingsboard/blob/master/application/src/main/data/json/demo/dashboards/firmware.json) to view the firmware download progress in ThingsBoard.